Violence Prevention and Active Shooter Response Training

 - Leave the area, or the campus, if it is possible to do so safely.
 When running, use a zig-zag pattern, instead of running in a straight line.

 - If unable to leave, proceed to an area that can be secured.

 - Call 911, if able to do so safely.
 Don't assume others have or will call.
 If you are near an emergency call box, open it, and follow the instructions for use.
 But do not pull the fire alarm.
-Please note that phones in the main classrooms have speed-dial buttons to 911.
+Please note that phones in the main classrooms have to speed-dial buttons for 911.

 - Lock all doors into the area.
 If it is not possible to lock the doors, place furniture and equipment in front of them to barricade them.
 Some doors open out into the corridor.
-In this situation, use whatever means possible to try to restrict entry to the room, including placing furniture and equipment in front of the door, or using a belt or other item to tie the door handle to something stable.
+In this situation, use whatever means possible to try to restrict entry to the room, including placing furniture and equipment in front of the door or using a belt or other item to tie the door handle to something stable.

 - Move to the point in the room that is most distant from a door entering the room from the outside or from a corridor/hallway.
 Do not huddle, but spread out.

 - Turn off the lights.
 Put cell phones on vibrate, and if communication is needed, use text messaging only.